Accessibility for the Scottish Landlord Register

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) (opens in new tab).

 Contacting us by phone or visiting us in person

-To find out more about audio induction loops for telephone and sign language support for site visits, please contact the relevant local authority:
+To find out more about audio induction loops for telephone and sign language support for site visits, please contact the relevant local authority (opens in new tab).

 Technical information about this website's accessibility